cphikmawan/cphikmawan.github.io/_posts/2019/11/2019-11-15-p10k-beautiful-and-fast.md

 - ### Easy Configuration

   Generating configuration for p10k is pretty easy, just type `$ p10k configure`.
-Look at this video.

   <!-- Embedded video will be here. -->